AshrafRizvi/ashrafrizvi.github.io/updateabout.md

   - /about.html
 ---

-I am a Senior Lecturer in the Department of Computer Science & Engineering at UTA.
-My research interest is in the area of Big Data and distributed systems.
-I am a Senior Lecturer in the Department of Computer Science & Engineering at UTA.
-I teach CSE 5306 Distributed Systems, CSE 5311 Design and Analysis of Algorithms, and CSE 6332 Cloud Computing and Big Data.
+I am a student at Bangladesh Maritime University in the Department of Naval Architecture & Offshore Engineering.

-My research interest is in the area of Big Data and distributed systems.
+I worked at 10 Minute School and I have an interest in ed-tech startups.